-I am interested in how we can develop machine learning systems that can be safely deployed.
-Outside of research, I enjoy climbing, skiing, tennis and volleyball.
+I am interested in how we can develop AI systems that can be safely deployed.
+Outside of research, I enjoy running, climbing, skiing, tennis and volleyball.

 Profile